• Skip to primary navigation

 Spiced Apple Persimmon Cake

-This delicious winter cake is perfect for breakfast, a snack and dessert.
-Anytime is a good time for it!
+This delicious fall and winter cake is perfect for breakfast with your coffee, a snack and dessert.
+It's an anytime cake!

 Stacked slices of persimmon cake with three bright orange persimmons behind them.